 Sold out of 2021 Summer Honey.

-Next available honey maybe Spring 2022.
+Next available honey maybe September 2022.
 Sign-up to our honey newsletter to receive notification of availability.

 Produced by our bees in Bickington and harvested using craft skills and traditional methods.
 Our Honey is unadulterated, filtered and not heat treated, and therefore retains all its natural properties.